 For faculty and staff

 If a student reaches out to you about a concussion, please encourage them to seek medical care and to work with the concussion team.
-If a student has been in conversation with a Dean's Staff member and the student has given permission to share information with you, then the Dean's Staff member will reach out to you as-needed about academic assistance and the student's return to study.
+If a student has been in conversation with the dean of academic success and the student has given permission to share information with you, then the dean of academic success will reach out to you as-needed about academic assistance and the student's return to study.